-PART B. HAZARD IDENT IFICATION AND CO ONTROL MEASURE S: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) unless the wearer has symptoms of COVID-19 in which case they will be disposed of in line with the guidance on cleaning for non-healthcare settings; • Outside agencies engaging with pupils on a face to face, one to one basis will only be able to do this when essential for the child's wellbeing e.g CAMHS or CANW Support.
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) • Fire doors on corridors to be kept open whilst school is occupied.
+This is to reduce the risk of transmission of Covid-19 on door handles.
+When the last person leaves the building at the end of the school day or in an emergency doors are to be kept closed.
+Transmission of Covid-19 through airborne particles Staff to maintain a 2 metre distance from each other where possible. due to close proximity to others Primary school staff maintain a 2 metre distance from pupils as far as is reasonable and when circumstances allow; Primary school staff avoid close face to face contact and minimise time spent within 1 metre distance of anyone; • All staff and pupils are expected to adhere to the current social distancing guidelines as far as is reasonably practicable; • Outside agencies engaging with pupils on a face to face, one to one basis will only be able to do this when essential for the child's wellbeing e.g CAMHS or CANW Support.
 Adults will be asked to wear clear visors when working one to one with children to stop the potential spread of the virus.
-Whatever the size of the group, children should be kept apart from other groups where possible.
-Encourage pupils to keep their distance within groups.
-Different classes should not share rooms and social spaces. • Where space allows, pupils who are old enough are supported to maintain a distance from each other and are encouraged not to touch staff and their peers where possible; Classrooms have been adapted to support social distancing where possible including; seating pupils side by side and facing forwards, Where children are facing each other there is a 1.5m distance between them. moving unnecessary furniture out of classrooms to make more space; Where practical desks have been assigned to individuals or to the smallest number of pupils possible.
-Where desk sharing cannot be avoided desks are wiped down between changes of pupils; All teachers and other staff can operate across different classes and year groups to facilitate the delivery of the timetable and specialist provision.
-Where staff need to move between groups, they should try and keep their distance from pupils and other staff as much as they can, ideally 2 metres from other adults.
-Try to minimise the number of
+Where space allows, pupils who are old enough are supported to maintain a distance from each other and are encouraged not to touch staff and their peers where possible; Classrooms have been adapted to support social distancing where possible including; \circ seating pupils side by side and facing forwards, Where children are facing each other there is a 1.5m distance between them. moving unnecessary furniture out of classrooms to make more space; Where practical desks have been assigned to individuals or to the smallest number of pupils possible.
+Where desk sharing cannot be avoided desks are wiped down between changes of pupils;